7hekaka/newcytosim/doc/tutorials/tuto_self.md

 Two parameters have a great influence on the outcome of the simulation:

-* `bind_also_end = 1` will allow the motors to bind directly to the end of the microtubules, and not only to the side.
+* `bind_also_end = both_ends` will allow the motors to bind directly to the end of the microtubules, and not only to the side.
 * with `hold_growing_end = 1`, motors reaching the end of a microtubule, by their movements, will stay there.

-Setting `bind_also_ends` extends the the capture region of the filaments:
+Setting `bind_also_ends` extends  the capture region of the filaments:

 ![bind_end](images/bind_also_end.png)